Residential Demand Response ROI Calculator

 - Annual comfort/override cost: Event hours multiplied by your comfort cost per hour and 12 months.

-- Net annual benefit: Incentives plus bill savings minus comfort cost and any portion of enrollment cost attributed to the year.
+- Net annual benefit: Incentives plus bill savings minus comfort cost and any year-one share of enrollment cost.

-- Simple payback period: Enrollment cost divided by net annual benefit (if net benefit is positive).
+- Simple payback period: Enrollment cost divided by net annual benefit, if the annual result is positive.

 In general: